 3. Cambridge, MA

-On the other side of the country in Cambridge MA, there is a cool little alley type spot they call Central Square Wall.
+On the other side of America in Cambridge MA, there is a cool little graffiti hall of fame alley type spot they call Central Square Wall.
 Good wall space and it’s right in the city square so getting good food and beers is never a problem.

 4. HOPE Outdoor Gallery, Austin, Texas